dennisbergevin/cypress-cli-select/README.md

 ## Print selected

-If you want to print all selected spec(s) and/or test(s) just prior to Cypress run, pass the following flag:
+If you want to print all selected spec(s) and/or test(s)/tag(s) just prior to Cypress run, pass the following flag:

 ```bash
 npx cypress-cli-select run --print-selected